Tamatha

 of a practicing veterinarian.
 This internship is ALSO for students who want

-a career working with animals, in a non-veterinary capacity, in order to gain
+a career working with animals, in a non-veterinary capacity, to gain experience

-experience by working with a certified or experienced animal professional
+by working with a certified or experienced animal professional in that area.

-in that area.
-This can inclulde animal trainers, animal groomers, zoos, wildlife
+This can include animal trainers, animal groomers, zoos, wildlife rehabilitators,

-rehabilitators, animal pest removal services, department of natural resources,
+animal pest removal services, department of natural resources, and other facilities.

-and other facilities.
-A maximum of 3 semester hours may be earned.
-Earned
+A maximum of 3 semester hours may be earned, total.
+Earned hours DO fulfill

-hours do not fulfill the requirements for Biology electives for a major, minor
+the requirements for Biology electives for a major, minor, or collateral,

-or collateral, but simply serve as added credit hours.
-The goal of this internship
+but simply serve as added credit hours (Please note, that this will change

 1) This course will be for BOTH students who want to apply to a veterinary